Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Stochastic Approach

 \end{corollary} \begin{proof} See proof in Appendix \ref{appendix_cost_stochastic}. \end{proof}

 Similarly to Corollary \ref{cost_stochastic_taylor}, the cost of privacy in \eqref{cost_of_privacy_digamma} depends on the default transition probabilities $\overline{\mathcal{P}}^{\alpha\beta}$, parameter $k$ of the Dirichlet mechanism, penalty parameter $\gamma$, and the value function represented as the desirability function $\Tilde{z}_{t+1}^{\alpha}$.
+Furthermore, we note that the cost of privacy for the Digamma function equivalent, represented by \eqref{cost_of_privacy_digamma}, is expected to be more than the one calculated with the Taylor approximation in \eqref{eq:cost_privacy_stochastic_taylor}.
+Note that this because the Digamma function equivalent provides an exact equivalent for $\mathbb{E}_{\Tilde{\overline{\mathcal{P}}}^{\alpha\beta}}\! [\log{\Tilde{\overline{\mathcal{P}}}^{\alpha\beta}}]$ resulting in more privacy, while the Taylor approximation upper bounds the actual value of this term.